OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 ### Upgrade Mechanism

-For BoLD to be deployed on Arbitrum One and Nova, an upgrade admin action needs to be taken using an UpgradeExecutor pattern.
-This is a smart contract that executes actions as the rollup owner.
-At the upgrade, the RollupCore.sol contract will be updated to a new BoLD one, and additional contracts needed for BoLD challenges, such as an `EdgeChallengeManager.sol`, will also be deployed.
+For BoLD to be deployed on Arbitrum One and Nova, an upgrade admin action needs to be taken using an `UpgradeExecutor` pattern.
+This is a smart contract that executes actions as the Rollup owner.
+At the upgrade, the `RollupCore.sol` contract will be updated to a new BoLD one, and additional contracts needed for BoLD challenges, such as an `EdgeChallengeManager.sol`, will also be deployed.

-Assertions will then be posted to the new rollup contract.
+Assertions will then be posted to the new Rollup contract.
 During the upgrade period, there could have been a very large number of blocks posted in Arbitrum batches.
 For this purpose, BoLD assertions support the concept of an **overflow**, allowing us to efficiently handle this situation.

-The upgrade pattern for an existing Arbitrum rollup to a BoLD-enabled one is tested extensively and run as part of each of our pull requests in the BoLD repository [here](https://github.com/OffchainLabs/bold/blob/c4e068b568ff662f49ed191c5c3188ea7b6138b2/.github/workflows/go.yml#L209).
+The upgrade pattern for an existing Arbitrum Rollup to a BoLD-enabled one is tested extensively and run as part of each of our pull requests in the BoLD repository [here](https://github.com/OffchainLabs/bold/blob/c4e068b568ff662f49ed191c5c3188ea7b6138b2/.github/workflows/go.yml#L209).